raul23/clustering-text/README.rst

 |

-Results at the end of applying OCR to all problematic ebooks (maded of images):
+Results at the end of applying OCR to all problematic ebooks (made up of images):

 .. raw:: html